Search

 £69,400.80

-This project will deliver a community-based project which follows an SLSL approach to enhance the employability prospects of refugees by improving their language skills and understanding of Scottish/UK work culture in order to become more self-sufficient and to decrease the risk of poverty.
+Our “Supporting New Scots: Refugee Employment 2023” project aimed to deliver a community-based project to enhance the employability prospects of refugees by improving their language skills and understanding of Scottish/UK work culture in order to become more self-sufficient and to decrease the risk of poverty.

 New Scots reached